rd-io/docker-developer-containers/README.md

 ```bash
 nvim ./c/Dockerfile
 ```
-Then edit the four empty string variables with your information.
+Then edit the three empty string variables with your information.
 Then, after writing and saving:
 ```bash
 docker build ./c